 If you are caught in an unseasonably cold weather situation, consider leaving the engine idling when possible.
 While this will limit your fuel efficiency, because idling does burn fuel, it will keep the fuel warm and prevents it from gelling.

-Additives and fuel treatments can be added to the fuel for the express purpose of preventing gelling.
+Additives and fuel treatments can be added to the fuel for the express purpose of preventing gelling and avoid disaster when diesel problems occur in the winter.
 This is a better option, when possible, than idling because these additives were designed specifically for this purpose.
 Keep in mind that most fuels reach their cloud point “between 20 degrees F and -18 degrees F. Make sure to use an all-season additive or one that’s specifically designed to shine in cold climates.”
 (Diesel Tech).

 Finally, consider having an anti-gel on hand in your truck during winter months.
 Most anti-gels will work even if the fuel in your vehicle has completely gelled.
 You simply have to pour the gel into your fuel take and wait a few hours for it to do its job.